Answering the Question, “Do Tonewoods Affect Electric Guitars?”

 It’s perhaps the biggest, most heated debate of them all when it comes to electric guitars.
 If dueling were still a thing, many guitarists would be wielding revolvers and dodging lead on a regular basis.

-I’m speaking, of course, about the tonewood debate.
+I’m speaking, of course, about the Great Tonewood Debate.

 But what are the facts?
 Why is there such hoopla in the electric guitar community around the role wood plays in an instrument’s tone?

-Use this information at your own discretion, by the way, and if you happen to find yourself on a discussion board, proceed with extreme care.
+Use this information at your own discretion, by the way, and if you happen to find yourself on a discussion board, proceed with extreme caution.

 Tonewood and Acoustic Guitars